grafana/k6-docs/src/data/markdown/docs/03 cloud/03 Manage/06 Audit Trail.md

 ## A log of system events and activities

 An audit trail provides a chronological list of system events and user activities.
-Organization owners can use audit trails:
-- To keep an eye on the operations that their users perform
+Organization owners can use audit trails to keep an eye on the operations that their users perform and to trace events.
-- To help trace specific events.

 ## Reconstructing Events

-By reading through the audit trail, you can piece together how a series
+With the audit trail, you can piece together how a series of events perhaps led to an event.
+Use cases include investigating the following:
-of events perhaps led to how a test was deleted, a member lost access to a project, subscription or billing settings were altered, and much more.
+- How a test was deleted
+- How a member lost access to a project,
+- How a subscription or billing settings were altered.

 ## Threat Detection